Shippable/docs/sources/deploy/deploy-mvp-1.md

   type: manifest
   steps:
    - IN: deploy_image
 ```

 When this job runs, it will take your image as input, and produce a manifest object as output.
 This manifest will contain detailed information about what you're deploying, and any particular settings that you want to take effect once deployed.
-Manifest

-####deploy
+- Deploy

 Now we can take that manifest, and use it as input to a `deploy` type job.
 This is the managed job that will actually result in our container running on ECS.